John Gurney (mayor)

-John Gurney (1845–1887), a member of the renowned Gurney banking family of Norfolk, was mayor of Norwich.
+John Gurney (11 December 1845 – 24 February 1887) was an English banker who was mayor of Norwich.
+He was a member of the renowned Gurney banking family of Norfolk.

 Early life

-John Gurney was born on 11 December 1845 at Earlham Hall, Norfolk, son of Rev John Gurney (1809–1856) and Laura Elizabeth Pearse (1825-1899) of Thorpe, Norfolk.
+John Gurney was born in 1845 at Earlham Hall, Norfolk, son of Rev John Gurney (1809–1856) and Laura Elizabeth Pearse (1825-1899) of Thorpe, Norfolk.
 His father died when he was still young, and he was brought up by his widowed mother at Earlham.

 He was educated at Harrow School, whence he proceeded to Trinity College, Cambridge, where he took his B.A. degree in 1866.

 Career

 John Gurney was a banker in Norwich, being involved in the family bank.
 He became a member of the firm of Gurneys, Birkbecks, Barclay, and Buxton.

 He was a Justice of the Peace (JP).

 Despite being blind, he was elected Mayor of Norwich in 1885.

 Philanthropy

 He rebuilt Sprowston Hall in 1876.

 He and his wife were deeply involved in many educational and philanthropic projects in Norwich, including the conversion of Norwich Castle into the city museum.
 After a hundred years as a jail in the 1880s and John Gurney put up the then considerable sum of £5,000 to help move the existing Norfolk and Norwich Museum into the building from its home on St Andrews Street.

 In 1874 he gave a large contribution towards the purchase of Ham House and grounds (to which he had succeeded) by the Corporation of the City of London, to serve as a public open space, now known as West Ham Park.